patriciarealini/diversify/README.md

 # diversify

 ## a list of amazing people in tech that you can follow on twitter

 made by [@patriciarealini](https://twitter.com/patriciarealini)

-*this list is in alphabetical order
+_this list is presented in alphabetical order_

 [@adampowers](https://twitter.com/adampowers)
 [@ag_dubs](https://twitter.com/ag_dubs)